ymunemasa/data-tutorials/builder/config/_tutorials/hortonworks/hdp/hdp-2.5/deploy-hortonworks-sandbox-on-microsoft-azure/tutorial.md

 ## Creating the Sandbox

 An explanation of the Hortonworks Sandbox will come on the screen.
-When ready to being the deployment process, select **Create** from the bottom of the screen.
+When ready to begin the deployment process, select **Create** from the bottom of the screen.

 ![Select "Create" on the bottom of the screen.]({{page.path}}/assets/4.jpg)